 Before starting to paint, encourage your child to think about what designs they want to create on their rocks.
 They can use stencils, stickers, or draw freehand with a pencil.
+They can even choose to create a fun mindfulness activity like with these affirmation rocks craft for kids.
 Remember to let each layer of paint dry completely before adding another layer or switching to a different color.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

 Before starting your project, the first step is to choose the right rocks.
 Not all rocks are created equal, and some are better suited for painting than others.
 Here are a few things to keep in mind when choosing rocks for painting:

 - Size and Shape: Choose rocks that are smooth and relatively flat.
 This will make it easier to paint on them, and also ensure that they don’t roll around when displayed.
 Avoid rocks that are too small, as they may be difficult to paint, and rocks that are too large, as they may be heavy and difficult to handle.